bgoonz/docs-collection/github/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 ---
 title: About billing for GitHub Actions
-intro: 'If you want to use {% data variables.product.prodname_actions %} beyond the storage or minutes included in your account, you will be billed for additional usage.'
+intro: "If you want to use {% data variables.product.prodname_actions %} beyond the storage or minutes included in your account, you will be billed for additional usage."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-github-actions/about-billing-for-github-actions
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - Actions
   - Spending limits
 shortTitle: Billing for GitHub Actions
 ---

 ## About billing for {% data variables.product.prodname_actions %}

 {% data reusables.github-actions.actions-billing %}